Skip to content

 To test the SLURM backend, we use a custom version of a Docker local SLURM cluster.
 The pytest plugin pytest-docker is then used to spin up the Docker containers for the duration of the tests.

 Important: this requires docker being installed on the development system, and the current user being in the docker group.
 A simple check for this requirement is to run a command like docker ps, and verify that it does not raise any permission-related error.
-Note that also docker-compose must be available, but this package is installed as a dependency of pytest-docker (when it is installed with the extra docker-compose-v1, as in the case of Fractal Server).
+Note that also docker compose must be available..

 If you installed the development dependencies, you may run the test suite by invoking